-Pioneer Institute is a public policy think tank dedicated to improving education and healthcare outcomes, expanding economic opportunity, and fostering accountable government and a healthy civic culture in Massachusetts and across the United States.
+Founded in 1988, Pioneer Institute is a think tank focused on four issues: innovation and choice in education and healthcare, economic opportunity, and a healthy civic culture.
 Our scholars and staff advance ideas rooted in the values of our representative democracy — liberty, personal responsibility, free enterprise, fact-based argument and the free exchange of ideas.
-Building on the power of our country’s federalist governance structure, we develop nonpartisan, academic-quality research and programs, and disseminate proven policy innovations for the betterment of other states and the nation.
+We develop nonpartisan, academic-quality research and programs, and disseminate proven policy innovations for the betterment of other states and the nation.

 - Advanced degree in economics or public policy

 - Strong analytical skills and experience, including working with large data sets and using various software for data manipulation, visualization, statistics, and automated reporting

 - Relevant experience or familiarity with state and federal government and economic policymaking